-Version Date Description Draft 14.0 9 May 2013 MP 59, Annex 7 A call for public input will be issued on this draft revised methodology.
-The revision removes requirements for specific case CPA-DDs and frequency of updating of eligibility criteria as these requirements are specified in the relevant standards.
+Version Date Description Correct an error in equation 1.
 13.0.0 11 May 2012 EB 67, Annex 12 Revision to: Broaden the applicability by allowing the use of landfill gas in glass melting furnaces; Provide more clarity on how to monitor possible changes in the management of the landfill; Introduce provisions for the use of this methodology in a project activity under a PoA.
-12.0.0 25 November 2011 EB 65, Annex 13 Revision to: Clarify that the methodology is applicable to new and existing SWDS; Broaden the applicability by allowing the use of landfill gas in brick kilns, by allowing the claim of certified emission reductions associated with fossil fuel displaced by landfill gas fed into a natural gas network and allowing that the use but not the amount of LFG changes between the baseline and project; Revise the applicability conditions, requiring that: (a) If an existing active landfill gas capture system was in place prior to the implementation of the project activity, then historical or monitored information on the amount of landfill gas captured is required; and (b) The implementation of the project activity does not reduce the amount of organic waste that would be recycled in the absence of the project activity; Incorporate the effect of methane oxidation in the top layer of the solid waste disposal site in the baseline scenario; Refer to relevant tools;

-to "Flaring or use of landfill gas".
+12.0.0 25 November 2011 EB 65, Annex 13 Revision to: Clarify that the methodology is applicable to new and existing SWDS; Broaden the applicability by allowing the use of landfill gas in brick kilns, by allowing the claim of certified emission reductions associated with fossil fuel displaced by landfill gas fed into a natural gas network and allowing that the use but not the amount of LFG changes between the baseline and project; Revise the applicability conditions, requiring that: (a) If an existing active landfill gas capture system was in place prior to the implementation of the project activity, then historical or monitored information on the amount of landfill gas captured is required; and (b) The implementation of the project activity does not reduce the amount of organic waste that would be recycled in the absence of the project activity; Incorporate the effect of methane oxidation in the top layer of the solid waste disposal site in the baseline scenario; Refer to relevant tools; Change the title from "Consolidated baseline and monitoring methodology for landfill gas project activities" to "Flaring or use of landfill gas".
+11 28 May 2009 EB 47, Annex 6 Revision to: Allow only the option of continuous measurement of methane content of the LFG; Include definition of continuous monitoring system.
+10 13 February 2009 EB 45, Annex 9 Revision to: Include guidance for air heater efficiency; Include a clarification that emission reductions can be claimed for generation of thermal energy provided that the LFG displaces use of fossil fuel either in a boiler or in an air heater.
+09.1 24 October 2008 EB 43, Annex 2 Editorial changes to reflect that the source of data for the